teocollin1995/rpyL/README.md

 ```
 python main2.pyc
 ```
 You will be prompted for the list of csv files.
 They should be named by their grade.
-11th grade's cs file is 11, for example.
-Support for total,ms,hs has not been added yet.
+11th grade's csv file is 11, for example.
+Support for total, ms, hs has not been added yet.
 ### Future Plans
 1. Box Plot support
 2. Attempting all correlation